 Positive Consequences of Shunzhi Emperor's Governance

-In the end, his contradictory ideology eased up intense conflicting among the Han and the Manchu people in the history of China.
+In the end, his contradictory ideology eased up intense conflict among the Han and the Manchu people.

-Shunzhi Emperor stopped the cruel behavior that killing all the residents of a conquered city, which was widely implemented by his father and uncle before; he also promoted many amnesty policies to all of other Ming’s troops.
+Shunzhi Emperor stopped the cruel behavior that killing all the residents of a conquered city, which had been widely implemented by his father and uncle before.
+He also promoted many amnesty policies to all of Ming’s troops.

-Though there were many objections from Manchu aristocrats who still honored their absolute privilege and slaughter policy; to these nobles who set big obstacles, however, Shunzhi Emperor was always firm and insistent.
+There were many objections from Manchu aristocrats who still honored their absolute privilege and slaughter policy.
+To these nobles who set big obstacles, however, Shunzhi Emperor was always firm and insistent.

-After Shunzhi obtained power from his regent uncle, large scale slaughters finally stopped, and everything became stable and started to recover.
+After Shunzhi obtained power from Dorgon, large scale slaughters finally stopped, and agriculture and the economy started to recover.

-Undoubtedly, he was a good and intelligent monarch who dealt with many complicated situations well.
+Undoubtedly, he was a good and intelligent monarch who dealt with complicated situations well.

 Shunzhi Emperor's Sad Love Story

-After the regent died, Shunzhi Emperor immediately demoted this queen and called off this political marriage.
+After he obtained power, Shunzhi immediately demoted this queen and called off this political marriage.

-Soon his mother chose another queen that he disliked; but this time, he couldn’t disobey his mother’s will and abolish the queen.
+Soon, his mother chose another queen that he disliked; but this queen was kind and polite, which gave Shunzhi no excuse to abolish her.

 Shunzhi Emperor, then, tried very hard to make this woman named Dong to be his queen, but his mother and other aristocrats strongly disagreed.